LappleApple/awesome-leading-and-managing/Diversity-and-Gender.md

 ## Diversity and Gender

 - [Argument Cultures and Unregulated Aggression](https://www.kateheddleston.com/blog/argument-cultures-and-unregulated-aggression): by Kate Heddleston.
-Takeaway: Arguments as a tool for decision making is hurting creativity and diversity.
+Takeaway: Using arguments as a tool for decision-making hurts creativity and diversity.
 Unregulated arguments create hostile work environments by promoting a win-at-all-costs attitude.

 - [Beginning with Ourselves.
 Using Data Science to Improve Diversity at Airbnb](https://medium.com/airbnb-engineering/beginning-with-ourselves-48c5ed46a703): by Riley Newman and Elena Grewal.